Guest Post by our community member Jesse Martin

 We Saw the Technology Mature

 The basic concept here is that you can combine multiple schemas into a unified layer.
 Think of it as composing micro-services into a single API where you need fine-tuned control in handling things like naming conflicts but don’t want to burden the backend team with having to create some monolith API that rules them all.
 You can query hobbits, dwarves and wizards as individually as you want, or you can abstract their individual parts into a master, middle-earth query layer without losing the agility of developing out your hobbit service independent of the other services.
-Check out this in-depth article by the Graphcool team for a more thorough introduction.
+Check out this in-depth article by the Graphcool, now Prisma team for a more thorough introduction.

 It wouldn’t be a real open source spec without a fair dose of drama.
 Boy did the community deliver!
 Joan Touzet kicked off the party back in early July by noticing issues with the patent rights of most/all of Facebook's open source initiatives.
 The backlash was quick and wide spread.
 They even got Matt Mullenweg to chime in!

 All in all it seems to have blown over with some helpful summary explanation by Dennis Walsh here and here.
 TDLR: After some relicensing, you should be just fine to use React, GraphQL or any of the other technologies Facebook releases.
 The bee in your beer might still be clause 8.6 of GraphQL's new licensing which basically says "he who fails to adopt the spec in one point, is guilty of all," or something like that. #not-a-lawyer

 LTLDR (Looks too long, didn't read): http://graphql.org/users/